 Here are some examples:

-• Talk to family members about thoughts, feelings, and final wishes for them.
+- Talk with family members about thoughts, feelings, and final wishes for them.

-• Discuss treatments focused on managing symptoms and that could enhance your life, such as taking pain or nausea medications.
+- Discuss treatments focused on managing symptoms and enhancing your life, such as taking pain or nausea medications.

-• Speak with your doctor about what you can expect in the last few days of life, given your overall diagnosis.
-You may also want your doctor to speak with your family members to help them prepare.
+- Speak with your doctor about what you can expect in the last few months to days of life, given your overall diagnosis.
+Your doctor may also want to speak with your family members to help them prepare.

 These are just some of the ways a person can make their wishes known and live their life most fully.

 Both palliative and hospice care are important parts of caring for someone with stage 4 breast cancer.
-These types of care having nothing to do with giving up and everything to do with helping people feel comfortable and comforted while living the best life they possibly can.
+These types of care have nothing to do with giving up and everything to do with helping people feel more comfortable while living the best life possible.

-The process of palliative or hospice care will usually begin with a referral from your oncologist.
+The palliative or hospice care process will usually begin with a referral from your oncologist.
 It may also come from a caseworker or social worker in your oncologist’s office.

 These referrals are often needed for insurance purposes.
-Each individual palliative or hospital care organization will likely have their own requirements in terms of paperwork or information needed following this referral.
+Each individual palliative or hospital care organization will likely have its own requirements regarding the paperwork or information needed following this referral.

 Communication in all aspects is so important when deciding on hospice or palliative care.
 This includes communication with your doctor, family, and loved ones so you can live out your life on your terms.